-With regard to the uncovered parking, the proposed pedestrian crossing approximately 80m along the access road from the new Parramatta Road intersection would be designed, using traffic calming measures such as a raised platform, to act as a threshold treatment, delineating the access road from the car park.
+With regard to the surface parking, a low-level speed table is proposed approximately 80m along the access road from the new Parramatta Road intersection.
+This platform would act as a threshold treatment, delineating the access road from the car park.
 As such, driver mentality should adjust at the threshold in recognition of the change to a car park environment.
-This would assist with the safe operation of the car park for customers and the manoeuvring of vehicles to/from the Tyre Centre.
+This would assist with the safe operation of the car park for customers and the manoeuvring of vehicles to/from the tyre centre.